bavc/qctools/docs/playback_filters.md

 ![CIE Scope](media/playbackfilter_CIE_scope.jpg)

-## Chroma Delay {#chroma-delay}
+## Chroma Shift {#chroma-shift}

-This filter allows the Cb and Cr planes to be offset left or right to check if the color data is properly timed to the luminence data.
-The 'chroma shift' value can be used to shift the Cb and Cr color planes up to 128 pixel columns to the left or right.
-When 'interleave' is enabled the Y and Cb planes are both presented in grayscale interleaved by line, so the alignment of the planes may be seen in an alternate way.
-Unchecking 'interleave' will presented the planes rendered properly with the shifted chroma.
+This filter allows the Cb and Cr planes to be offset horizontally or veritcally to check if the color data is properly timed to the luminence data.
+See FFmpeg's documentation on [chroma shift](https://ffmpeg.org/ffmpeg-filters.html#chromashift).

 ## Color Matrix {#color-matrix}